 - Job prioritization

-Applying these principles allows you to design a management framework or method which will optimize your system.
+Applying these principles and tools allow you to design a management framework or method which will optimize your system.
 Depending on the properties of the batches (evenly sized or not? interdependent or not? predictable or not?), different resulting management frameworks will be optimal for different organizations.
 The frameworks may look very different from each other, but they all derive from the same principles.

 Luckily, it’s not necessary to do much actual math in order to benefit from queueing theory.
 You do need to understand the basic model involved – how to define a batch, and how to see your work flowing through your organization.
 Most of the principles can then be applied successfully by using common sense and approximation.

-Your journey through queueing theory starts with the concept of a batch – see Achieve Agility with the Right Batch
+Your journey through queueing theory starts with the concept of a batch.
+We’ll explore batches in Achieve Agility with the Right Batch, and then see how to speed up the flow of batches in Get More Batches Done Faster.